waldur/ansible-waldur-generator/README.md

             └── ...
 ```

-You can customize the paths using command-line options:
+You can customize the path using command-line options:
 ```bash
 poetry run generate --config my_config.yaml --output-dir ./dist
 ```